 It’s not about living in a cabin in the woods and fishing to feed yourself, nor is it just a fad or a buzzword.
-A Marcus article on ‘How Becoming a Minimalist Changed My Relationship with Money’ tells the story of Jackie L, a minimalist who aligns her time and possessions with her core values — which is something that you can do too.
+A Marcus article, "How Becoming a Minimalist Changed My Relationship with Money," tells the story of Jackie L., a minimalist who aligns her time and possessions with her core values — which is something that you can do too.

 She followed the famous Marie Kondo system to significant effect.
 Not convinced?
 Read on to find out how you can keep your life and career on the right track through modern minimalism.

 Having so many things to look for, put away, or worry about can fog your mind, and part of minimalism is getting rid of items or even people that you don’t need.
 When you get rid of things around your home that aren’t necessary, you’ll be able to breathe a little easier and take a step back to re-evaluate and focus on what matters most to you.